 Stiles of Ambleside is a popular coffee bar which even offers dry towels and biscuit treats for your dog.

-The Lilly - With a great selection of local cask ales, four legged friends are also assured a warm welcome.
+The Lily Bar - With a great selection of local cask ales, four legged friends are also assured a warm welcome.

 Complete with an open fire, the Eagle's Head is a great place to unwind after a walk in Grizedale Forest.